kazui-git/notes-public-skrirrex/content/index.md

 ---
 title: Welcome
 ---
-You've reached my notes corner, published publicly.
-Not sure if you'll find any use for this or not but here it is.
+You've reached my notes corner, my publicly shared thoughts and insights.
+I'm not sure if you'll find these notes useful, but here they are.